elastic/logstash/qa/integration/README.md

 docker kill debug
 docker rm debug
 ```

-* Clean up docker environment:

-Warning this will remove all images a containers except for `logstash-base` !

-* `ci/docker_prune.sh`

 ## Running integration tests locally from Windows

 The integration tests need to be run from MacOS or Linux.
-However, the `Debug tests` locally with Docker should also work from Windows with Docker installed.
+However, the tests may be run locally within Docker.

+## Docker clean up (Mac/Linux)

+!
+Warning this will remove all images and containers except for the `logstash-base` container !

+* `ci/docker_prune.sh`

 ### Directory Layout